vapor-ware/synse-docs/docs/server/developer/testing.md

 with "test" (e.g. `tests/unit/foo/test_bar.py`).

 Tests are written using the [pytest](https://docs.pytest.org/en/latest/) framework.
-Test dependencies are defined in the project's `tox.ini` configuration.
+Test dependencies are defined in the project's `test-requirements.in` file.

 ## Running Tests